giannilmbd/dynare/doc/manual/source/the-model-file.rst

     .. option:: drop = INTEGER

-       Number of points (burnin) dropped at the beginning of simulation before computing the summary statistics.
+       Number of points (burn-in) dropped at the beginning of simulation before computing the summary statistics.
 Note that this option does not affect the simulated series stored in ``oo_.endo_simul`` and the workspace.
 Here, no periods are